 Comfrey, Symphytum Officinale (common comfrey) is sterile, spread by root not seed.

 Organic gardeners are mad on comfrey because she gathers and shares such mineral riches – silicon, calcium, potassium, phosphorus, iron, iodine and and and ….!
-These come via a set of wondrous tap roots that slide through surface feeder roots (no competition here), making comfrey the ultimate fruit tree companion.
-The dense clump of foliage that eventually builds up, keeps weeds away (no more mulching required); returning to the soil, come autumn, all that nutrition.
+These come via a set of wondrous tap roots that slide through fruit tree surface feeder roots (no competition here), making comfrey the ultimate companion.
+The dense clump of foliage that eventually builds up removes the need for mulching and come autumn the foliage dies down returning to the soil all that nutrition.
 Wondrous indeed.

 Being high in protein and low in fibre makes comfrey a high food value for animals, and is excellent chook fodder.
 Grow along the edges of paddocks or runs for grazing that doesn’t annihilate the entire plant.
 Or grow in rotational runs to allow for rest and rejeuvenation.
 Or harvest and feed fresh.